atomone-hub/genesis/CONSTITUTION.md

 The Liberty and Property of all Cosmonauts engaging in the AtomOne Hub is hereby guaranteed.
-Any restriction to the Liberty and Property of Cosmonauts on the AtomOne Hub shall be done only through the AtomOne Hub's governance and requires a Constitutional Majority to pass an amendment to the constitution and optionally a set of laws specifying its enforcement.
+Any restriction to the Liberty and Property of Cosmonauts on the AtomOne Hub shall be done only through the AtomOne Hub's governance and requires a Constitutional Majority to pass an amendment to the Constitution and optionally a set of laws specifying its enforcement.

 Every Cosmonaut is entitled to participation rights from their engagement in